 - Now, explode back up to the starting position, then prepare for another rep.

 Something to remember:Incorporating a new exercise in your workout regimen?
-Start with a lower amount of weight than normal, then build resistance as you go.
+Start with less weight than normal, then build resistance as you go.
 This allows you to focus on perfecting your form, which greatly minimizes the risk of injury that accompanies lifting heavy weights.

 Variations To The Bench Press

-There are several variations to the bench press that can help you target the chest muscles for growth and strength.
+Several variations to the bench press can help you target the chest muscles for growth and strength.
 Here are two of them:

 Incline Bench Press

 The incline bench press emphasizes the clavicular pectoralis - a muscle that sits between the collarbone and the top portion of your chest.
 Because of its tricky position, this chest muscle can be hard to target, which does not really spell well for its growth.